Content on this page was generated by AI and has not been manually reviewed.

 Question 8: Can I use Edge VPN extensions for gaming?

 Edge extensions primarily protect browser traffic.
 For latency-sensitive gaming, you may benefit from nearby VPN servers and a desktop app that optimizes routing, but performance varies by provider and location.
-Which vpn is the best reddit
+How much is mullvad vpn price today and what you should know about Mullvad VPN pricing, features, and value 2026

 Question 9: Do VPN extensions log data?